Created by Xvision

 Image courtesy of Saab Seaeye

 Just as electrification is taking hold on land, it is also happening in the ocean.
 Remote and autonomously controlled operating equipment powered by electricity has the potential to stay “on the job” longer and with a lower operating risk profile, thereby reducing costs while increasing performance and safety.
-Another major benefit of going all-electric is the ability to provide real-time, condition-based monitoring and performance data.
+Another major benefit of going all-electric is the ability to deliver real-time, condition-based monitoring and performance data.

 Uncrewed Surface Vessels